 FAQs

-Q1: Is GST applicable on corrugated boxes?
+Q: Is GST applicable on corrugated boxes?

 Yes, GST is applicable on corrugated boxes.
 Under GST 2.0 (effective 22 September 2025), corrugated boxes under HSN 48191010 attract 5% GST (CGST 2.5% + SGST 2.5%).
 Prior to this, the rate was 12% from July 2024 and 18% from October 2021.

-Q2: What is the GST rate for corrugated boxes?
+Q: What is the GST rate for corrugated boxes?

 As per GST 2.0 (effective 22 September 2025), corrugated boxes under HSN 48191010 attract 5% GST.
 Non-corrugated cartons under HSN 48192010 attract 12% GST.
+Key inputs like kraft paper and adhesives attract 18% GST — this is what creates the inverted duty refund opportunity for manufacturers.

 Corrugated box manufacturers can claim GST refund on accumulated ITC from inputs like kraft paper, duplex board, adhesives, corrugated rolls, and inks — all taxed at 18%.
 Services ITC and capital goods ITC do not qualify under IDS refund.